Stremio/stremio-addon-sdk/docs/internal-links.md

 Stremio supports two types of internal links through the `stremio://` protocol

+**NOTE:** GitHub does not allow links with a custom protocol, so just copy-paste the examples links in your browser's address bar and press Enter.

 ## To addons

 Simply take a normal URL to a Stremio add-on manifest, e.g. `https://watchhub-us.strem.io/manifest.json`, and replace the leading `https://` with `stremio://`